natac13/HowToExplainers/MongoDB/sharding.md

 - Almost all automatic and will require very minimal input from me.
 - The primary node of the Config Server is responsible for running the **Balancer**

+## Mongos

+It is a good idea to reduce latency to place the mongos on the same machine as the application.